romagny13/react-starter-kit/README.md

 * Build

-to create a dist directory with bundles
+To create a dist directory with bundles
 ```
 npm run build:dist
 ```